Kinetic route to helicity-constrained decay: Source-compensated helicity

 for $L \ll r \ll L_{\text{sys}}$.

-We reason that the derivation here applies for 2D3V PIC, such as the numerical code we utilize for this work (see Appendix~\ref{appA}) because the source-compensated densities, $\mathscr{L}_{\iota}$ and $\mathscr{L}_{\iota, l}$, and the kinetic Saffman integral plateau values, $I_{\mathscr{L} \iota}$ and $I_{\mathscr{L} \iota, l}$, remain well-defined in 2D systems with 3D fields and velocities that are planar- (in $x$-$y$) isotropic, provided the same conditions used in 3D hold.
-Due to computational constraints, we exclusively consider 2D3V simulations and leave 3D3V studies for future work.
+We reason that the derivation here applies for 2D3V PIC, such as the numerical code we utilize for this work (see Appendix~\ref{appA}), because the source-compensated densities, $\mathscr{L}_{\iota}$ and $\mathscr{L}_{\iota, l}$, and the kinetic Saffman integral plateau values, $I_{\mathscr{L} \iota}$ and $I_{\mathscr{L} \iota, l}$, remain well defined in 2D systems with 3D fields and velocities that are planar (in $x$-$y$) isotropic, provided the same conditions used in 3D hold.
+Due to computational constraints, we exclusively consider 2D3V simulations and leave three-dimensional, three-velocity-component studies, with all three components of the electromagnetic fields retained, for future work.
 In our 2D3V runs we treat these assumptions as working hypotheses and assess them empirically via the emergence of $L \ll R \ll L_{\text{sys}}$ plateaus.

 Assuming ergodicity, i.e., that spatial sampling over our periodic domain is representative of an ensemble average~\citep[e.g.,][]{Hosking2021}, we may arrive at